OXID-eSales/stripe-module/docs/payment-component/README.md

 ## License

-This documentation is part of the OXID PayPal module developed by OXID eSales AG.
+This documentation is part of the OXID Paymenter module developed by OXID eSales AG.

 GPL-3.0 License - See LICENSE file in repository root.